-Also in Q2, Nevsun announced an initial resource for the Lower Zone porphyry project, which is in a joint venture with Freeport.
-The inferred resource at a \$25/tonne "dollar equivalent" cutoff is 1.659 billion tonnes averaging 0.86% copper and 0.18 g/t gold, and containing 31.5 billion pounds of copper and 9.6 million ounces of gold (see Nevsun news release dated June 26, 2018).
-The mining method is assumed to be by block cave.
-According to Nevsun "There are multiple high grade Upper Zone style exploration targets above the Lower Zone and our exploration licenses have the potential to host entirely new porphyry systems with associated high grade Upper Zone style mineralization."
+In Q3, Nevsun filed the Technical Report for the Lower Zone porphyry project, which is in a joint venture with Freeport-McMoRan (see Nevsun news release dated August 7, 2018).
+The inferred resource at a \$25/tonne "dollar equivalent" cutoff is 1.659 billion tonnes averaging 0.86% copper and 0.18 g/t gold, and containing 31.5 billion pounds of copper and 9.6 million ounces of gold (see Technical Report filed on Sedar and Nevsun news release dated June 26, 2018).
+The Technical Report also re-stated the Upper Zone Pre-Feasibility Study that outlined a 10 year mine life yielding approximately 1.7 billion pounds of payable copper and 516 thousand ounces of payable gold, with an after tax NPV8 of US\$1.82 billion valued at the start of construction (also see Nevsun news releases dated March 28, 2018 and May 11, 2018).
+According to Nevsun's public disclosures, production from the Upper Zone is slated to commence in 2022.